ZiningZhu/Leetcode/README.md

  - 33 Binary search: Two pointers pointing to the {pos 0 and pos length}, then while (j>i+1); ans is in mid=i.
 There can be other ways to do so: {pos 0 and pos length-1}, then while (j>i); ans is in i==j==mid==ans.
 See revised solution.
  - 37 Backtracking search to solve Sudoku
  - 638 Applying coupon to products.
+ - 646 Sort a 2d primitive type array in Java and Python (Syntax!)

 - Dynamic Programming
  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)